 To prepare the scallops: Trim off the tough muscle (small side) of each scallop and rinse thoroughly then pat dry.
 The scallops absolutely must be totally dry to get a nice sear on them so dry them well.
 Salt and pepper your scallops.
-Heat a large skillet with about 1 T. of olive oil and 1 T. of butter on medium heat.
+Heat a large skillet with about 1 T. of olive oil and 1 T. of butter on medium to medium low heat.
 Mince two cloves of garlic, and saute it in the pan.
-Turn pan up to medium high, moving the garlic to the outside edges of the pan so it doesn’t burn OR you can take just the garlic bits out and put them aside while you sear the scallops.
-You don’t want the garlic to burn because it tastes terribly bitter when burnt.
+Take garlic out and reserve to add back in with the scallops later.
+Garlic burns easily but you’ve now flavored your pan and oil with for the scallops.
+Turn pan up to medium high to sear the scallops.

-Make sure your pan is good and hot now on about a medium-high heat.
-Add 1/2 of your scallops (enough to cover the bottom of your pan but do not crowd the pan and squish them in) and cook about 1 – 1 1/2 minute(s) on each side getting a nice golden sear.
+Once the pan is hot enough so that a little water would “sizzle” when dropped on, add 1/2 of your scallops (enough to cover the bottom of your pan but do not crowd the pan and squish them in) and cook about 1 – 1 1/2 minute(s) on each side getting a nice golden sear.
 The middle of the scallop should remain translucent when you cut it in half.
 Cook all of your scallops.
-Keep your scallops cooling in a large bowl and add the garlic back in if you took it out.
+Keep your scallops cooling in a large bowl and add the garlic back in with the scallops and stir.

-Once the scallops and shrimp are cool enough to touch, chop in large chunks (about 1/2 inch each, see photo in post).
-Mix the shrimp, scallops and canned crab together in a large bowl to comprise the crepe filling.
+Once the scallops and shrimp are cool enough to handle, chop in large bit-sized chunks (about 1/2 inch each, see photo in post).
+Mix the chopped shrimp, scallops and canned crab together in a large bowl to comprise the crepe filling.
 Squeeze a couple tablespoons of lemon juice over the mixture and stir.

 Optional addition: Sauteed spinach!
 I just sauteed one bag of baby spinach in a trace of olive oil with some garlic to add to some of the crepes.
 It cuts down on the richness a bit and added a healthful bonus.

-When filling the crepes, spread about two large tablespoons of mornay sauce onto the crepe in the center and spread it vertically in a straight line.
+When filling the crepes: Use a nonstick coated rectangular casseroled dish such as Pyrex.
+Spread about two large tablespoons of mornay sauce onto the crepe in the center and spread it vertically in a straight line.
 If the sauce is too thick, simply heat it up over a low burner and stir until it is smooth again so you can work with it easily.
 Layer on the spinach vertically (if you are using spinach) over the sauce and scoop the seafood over the sauce as well.
 Roll it up like a….well…just roll it up.
 You don’t need to fold in the ends.
-Place in a rectangular glass casserole dish that has been coated with nonstick cooking spray.
+It’s not a burrito. :p

 Ladle two more tablespoons of the sauce over each crepe once you have the casserole dish filled*.
 Bake at 350 degrees F. for about 30-40 minutes or until sauce looks hot and melted.
 Serve hot.
 Enjoy!